java-dev-int-4-team-1/skypro-example-for-graduate-work/README.md

 ## Database scheme

-The data scheme is provided with the liquibase change-log that describes creating the tables <b>users, ads, comments</b>
+The data scheme management is provided with the liquibase change-log that describes creating the tables <b>users, ads, comments</b>
 and inserting some initial data in order to demonstrate application's functionality.
 Db-changelog is available under <b>resources/db/changelog</b>